Samantha Ettus: Business

-Ettus started her first business, a personal branding firm, following graduation at Harvard Business School in 2001.
-Since then she has continued on the entrepreneurial path, most recently with Park Place Payments, a payment processing company.
-She was recently named to Entrepreneur Magazine's list of 100 Powerful Women of 2021.
-Ettus sits on the advisory board of the Forbes School of Business and Technology, Sparks and Honey and Inspiro Tequila.
+Ettus started her first business, a personal branding firm, following her graduation at Harvard Business School in 2001.
+She was named to Entrepreneur Magazine's list of 100 Powerful Women of 2021.
+Ettus sat on the advisory board of the Forbes School of Business and Technology, Sparks and Honey, and Inspiro Tequila.

 Media

 Ettus has hosted 75 episodes of Obsessed TV, an online talk show she co-created with Gary Vaynerchuk in which she interviewed celebrities and athletes including Bethenny Frankel and Al Roker.
-She has appeared on hundreds of television shows including The Today Show, NBC News, Access Hollywood, CNN, Dr. Phil and The Doctors.
+She has appeared on television shows including The Today Show, NBC News, Access Hollywood, CNN, Dr. Phil and The Doctors.
 Previously, Ettus wrote a syndicated weekly column called "Celebrity Assets" for Scripps Howard.
 She was the first person quoted in Sheryl Sandberg's bestselling book, Lean In.

 Ettus has authored five books: The Experts' Guide to 100 Things Everyone Should Know How to Do, The Experts' Guide to Life at Home, The Experts' Guide to Doing Things Faster, The Experts' Guide to the Baby Years, and The Pie Life.

 Ettus' fifth book, The Pie Life: A Guilt-Free Recipe for Success and Satisfaction, was published in September 2016.
 The Pie Life debuted on Good Morning America and The TODAY Show during the week of its publication.

 For four years she hosted a weekly nationally syndicated call-in radio show, and was a contributor to Forbes.
-She has given hundreds of keynote speeches at conferences, corporations, and universities, including two TEDx talks.
+She has given keynote speeches at conferences, corporations, and universities, including two TEDx talks.

-In the fall 2020 Ettus launched What's Her Story With Sam & Amy, a women in business podcast for iHeart Radio, which she co-hosts with entrepreneur Amy Nelson.
+In the fall of 2020, Ettus launched What's Her Story With Sam & Amy, a women in business podcast for iHeartRadio, which she co-hosts with entrepreneur Amy Nelson.